 Drury Humanities and Arts Film Series

-Drury's Humanities and Arts Film Series is returning to The Moxie Cinema for a fifth season beginning this October.
+Drury's Humanities and Arts Film Series is returning to The Moxie Cinema for a sixth season beginning this October.
 Grants from the Missouri Humanities Council, Missouri Arts Council and the National Endowment for the Humanities have allowed Drury faculty and students to host films, short lectures, and humanities-themed discussions on several Saturdays downtown, and our eclectic series of classic, foreign, and documentary films has become a great opportunity to bring some of what we do at Drury to the broader community.

-The Sea Inside – Dr. Chris Panza
+Dr. Chris Panza

 Few films are as polarizing, maddening and confusing - yet uplifting, thought-provoking and exhilarating - as Stanley Kubrick's 1968 science fiction cinematic masterpiece, which frequently tops lists of the "Best Sci-Fi Films of All Time" (The Guardian, Rolling Stone, SyFy, Sight and Sound, IGN and AFI).
 Clocking in at two hours and twenty-nine minutes, 2001 contains virtually no dialogue and little to no physical action, leaving the construction of the film's narrative to cinematography that deliberately employs symbolism and sublime imagery to ask primordial philosophical questions about the origins, limits and destiny of the human race - and it's all set to a brilliant musical score.
 Come armed with patience, a tolerance for the ambiguity and a sense of childlike wonder.
 After the film, audiences will want to know the answer to the question: "What lies beyond Jupiter and the Infinite?"
 Dr. Panza will argue that the answer is surprisingly simple, and even optimistic, but, in the spirit of the film, the answer is also challenging and disorienting.

 Dr. Shelley Wolbrink